 A student is expected to make any and all adjustments to their course schedule, including dropping a course by the drop/add deadline.
 Any requests after the deadline are considered an exception and approvals must be sought.
 A student may request to drop a course or courses (fewer than all for the term) anytime after the drop/add deadline and by no later than the last date the class meets.
-This requires the completion of a University of Michigan Election Worksheet, most commonly referred to as a drop/add slip, the signature/approval of the course instructor, the student's academic advisor, and if there are fewer than 30 calendar days left until the end of the term, the Associate Dean for Educational Programs and the School Registrar.
-This will result in a W (withdrawal) on the student's transcript and may have fee implications.
-Any drop after the last day of classes falls under the Retroactive Withdrawal policy.
+Any late drop request after the drop/add deadline for a course that has already started, if approved will result in a W (withdrawal) on the student's transcript and may have fee implications.
+The request to late drop is initiated by the student via Wolverine Access.
+A student is expected to consult with their academic advisor prior to initiating a late drop request.
+The late request will be routed to the course instructor for action and then to the School Registrar.
+The Registrar will consult with the academic advisor if necessary and if there are fewer than 30 calendar days left until the end of the term, with the Associate Dean for Educational Programs.